maxgrok/maxgrok.github/content/posts/2020-06-22-clr-fund-explained-pt-2.md

 <em> Special thanks to Kirill Goncharov, Koh Wei Jie, and Auryn MacMillan for reviewing this post</em>

 <strong>TL:DR;
-MACI prevents basic collusion by making the voting encrypted and not able to be decrypted by anyone except the coordinator (at the end of the voting period). <br/><br/>In part three of Clr.Fund:Explained, we will go over how MACI fits into the Clr.Fund MVP flow.</strong>
+MACI prevents basic collusion by making encrypting votes  so they are only known to the voter and a trusted coordinator, who tallies votes. <br/><br/>In part three of Clr.Fund:Explained, we will go over how MACI fits into the Clr.Fund MVP flow.</strong>
 -----------------------------------------------
 In this post, we will go over how Minimum Anti-Collusion Infrastructure (MACI) works.
 What is MACI?